TreverCullen/docker-flask/README.md

 Next, initialize the service.
 We will edit the service later.
 ```
 docker service create --name NAME_OF_SERVICE IMAGE_NAME:VERSION
-# Ex) docker service create --name flask_app iamttc/docker-flask
+# Ex) docker service create --name flask_app iamttc/docker-flask:1.0
 ```
 The version is optional.
-It defaults to latest.
+It defaults to the latest version pushed, only if the image did not exist on the machine before.

 If the image is hosted on EC2, you will need to provide the entire `REPO_URI` in place of the `IMAGE_NAME`.
 You will also need to pass the additional flag `--with-registry-auth`, which passes the auth key to all members of the swarm.

 __Scale__